Women's WorldWide Web (W4): Mission

-W4's mission is to enable social investors to contribute—either financially, through crowdfunding; or in-kind, through mentoring and the sharing of skills— to innovative, grassroots girls' and women's empowerment projects around the world, in developing and developed countries.
+W4's mission is to enable social investors to contribute—either financially, through crowdfunding; or in-kind, through mentoring and the sharing of skills—to innovative, grassroots girls' and women's empowerment projects around the world, in developing and developed countries.
 These field projects cover such fields as education, training, healthcare, financial services (microfinance and crowdfunding), access to information and communication technologies (ICTs), culture and the arts, and the environment.
-W4's blog VOICES aims to raise awareness on the economic and development opportunity that girls' and women's empowerment presents.
+W4's blog VOICES aims to raise awareness of the economic and development opportunities that girls and women's empowerment strives for.

 E-mentoring program

 W4 enables platform users to give financially to grassroots projects and to offer non-financial support by contributing their skills and expertise.

 W4 explains on its website: "The e-Mentoring program has been developed in response to several important global trends:

 The immense opportunities to leverage ICTs: connecting e-Mentors and e-Mentees; enabling the contribution of skills/expertise and the completion of work across geographical boundaries;

 The need of our grassroots field projects for support, skills, and know-how to assist in the start-up/scaling-up or running of their operations;

 The desire of "social investors" (members of the general public or company employees) to make rewarding contributions by sharing their skills, in addition to having a financial impact.
 This trend (as seen in the domain of corporate social responsibility) is uncovering immense human and economic potential.
 Our e-Mentoring program aims precisely to leverage such potential to the most fruitful ends."